-How to Become a Forensic Scientist in New York?
+How to Be a Forensic Scientist in New York,NY

 The State of New York has always been at the center of some of the most notorious crime mysteries, providing food for thought to producers in Hollywood.
 It is no wonder then that the fictional Gotham City is a spitting image of New York City.
 Popular television series CSI: NY is based on New York City.
 It is not hard to imagine that many New Yorkers get interested in forensic science simply by watching popular crime TV series.

 Many aspiring forensic scientists are enrolled in various programs across the state, well on their way to fighting crime behind the scenes.
 If you happen to be an aspiring forensic scientist in New York as well, the following information would be of great use to you.

 Careers in Forensic Science

 The requirements to become a forensic scientist in New York vary according to the position.
 Degrees in forensic science can be very versatile, leading into any of the following careers: